kareemzok/wordpress-snippets/CONTRIBUTING.md

 CONTRIBUTING.md

-## Contributing to My Awesome Plugin
+## Contributing to my wordpress snippet repo
 Thank you for your interest in contributing to Custom code!
-We welcome contributions from anyone who wants to help make the plugin better.
+We welcome contributions from anyone who wants to help make the plugin or theme better.

 ## How to Contribute
 There are a few ways you can contribute to the custom code: